nlasusa/liri-node-app/README.md

 * Language(s)
 * Plot of the movie
 * Actors in the movie
-If the user does not enter a movie selection, the program outputs data for the movie 'Mr. Nobody.'
+If the user does not enter a movie selection, the program outputs data for the movie 'The Sweetest Thing'

 node liri.js do-what-it-says
 Runs spotify-this-song for "I Want it That Way".